Last Updated on March 9, 2021 by Julia Wilson

 Surgery, where possible, as well as chemotherapy and or radiotherapy.
 If cancer is in the nose it is not always possible to surgically remove the tumour, in which case your veterinarian may recommend chemotherapy which isn’t curative but can shrink the tumour and give you more time with your cat.

 In most cases, supportive care is all that can be provided while your cat fights the infection.
-This may include fluid treatment for dehydration, nutritional support, removal of discharge from nose to assist breathing and eyes.
+This may include fluid treatment for dehydration, nutritional support, removal of discharge from the nose to assist breathing and eyes.

 L-Lysine may be recommended if the cause is feline herpesvirus and/or antivirals.
 Antibiotics have no effect on viruses, but may be prescribed to treat secondary bacterial infections or for cats with Bordetella.